awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_tag-policies-create.md

 1. On the **Create policy** page, enter a name and description for the policy\.

    You can build the tag policy using the **Visual editor** as described in this procedure\.
 You can also type or paste a tag policy in the **JSON** tab\.
-For information on tag policy syntax, see [Tag policy syntax](orgs_manage_policies_example-tag-policies.md#tag-policy-syntax-reference)\.
+For information about tag policy syntax, see [Tag policy syntax](orgs_manage_policies_example-tag-policies.md#tag-policy-syntax-reference)\.

+1. \(Optional\) You can add one or more tags to the policy object itself\.
+These tags are not part of the policy\.
+To do this, choose **Add tag** and then enter a key and an optional value\.
+Leaving the value blank sets it to an empty string; it isn't `null`\.
+You can attach up to 50 tags to a policy\.

-1. For **Tag Key**, specify the name of a tag key to add\.
+1. For **New tag key 1**, specify the name of a tag key to add\.

-1. For **Tag key capitalization compliance**, leave this option cleared \(the default\) to specify that the parent tag policy should define the case treatment for the tag key\.
+1. For **Tag key capitalization compliance**, leave this option cleared \(the default\) to specify that the inherited parent tag policy \(if it exists\) should define the case treatment for the tag key\.

-   Select this option only if you want to specify different capitalization for the tag key\.
-If you select this option, the capitalization you specified for **Tag Key** overrides the case treatment specified in a parent policy\.
+   Select this option if you want to mandate a specific capitalization for the tag key\.
+If you select this option, the capitalization you specified for **Tag Key** overrides the case treatment specified in the inherited parent policy\.

    If a parent policy doesn't exist and you don't select this option, tag keys in all lowercase characters are considered compliant\.
 For more information about parent policies, see [Understanding policy inheritance](orgs_manage_policies_inheritance.md)\.
 **Tip**